Martingale Methods for Sequential Estimation of Convex Functionals and Divergences: Background

 Given a sequence $(X_t)_{t=1}^\infty$ of exchangeable random variables, recall that $P_t = (1/t) \sum_{i=1}^t \delta_{X_i}$ denotes their empirical measure.
 It can be seen that the process $(P_t(B))_{t\geq 1}$ is a reverse martingale with respect to the exchangeable filtration $(\calE_t)_{t=1}^\infty$, for any fixed Borel set $B \subseteq \bbR^d$.
 This property makes $(P_t)_{t=1}^\infty$ into a so-called measure-valued reverse martingale \citep{kallenberg2006}.
 In fact, the converse nearly holds true: if $(P_t)$ is a measure-valued reverse martingale, and if $(X_t)$ is stationary, then $(X_t)$ is exchangeable \citep{bladt2019}.
 Note that the exchangeability condition is weaker than the i.i.d.\ assumption which we shall assume for the majority of this paper.
 We will later see that, with some care, this measure-valued reverse martingale gets effectively translated into a (real-valued) reverse submartingale property for convex functionals.

-A key technical tool for handling real-valued, reverse submartingales will be the following analogue of Ville's inequality \eqref{eq:forward_ville}, proved for instance by \cite{lee1990} (Theorem 3, p.~112). \begin{theorem}[Ville's Inequality for Nonnegative Reverse Submartingales \citep{lee1990}] Let $(R_t)_{t=1}^\infty$ be a nonnegative reverse submartingale with respect to a reverse filtration $(\calF_t)_{t=1}^\infty$.
+A key technical tool for handling real-valued, reverse submartingales will be the following analogue of Ville's inequality \eqref{eq:forward_ville}, first proved by~\citeauthor{doob1940} (\citeyear{doob1940}; Theorem 1.1, p.
+458) for reverse martingales; see also~\citeauthor{lee1990} (\citeyear{lee1990}; Theorem 3, p.~112). \begin{theorem}[Ville's Inequality for Nonnegative Reverse Submartingales] Let $(R_t)_{t=1}^\infty$ be a nonnegative reverse submartingale with respect to a reverse filtration $(\calF_t)_{t=1}^\infty$.
 Then, for any integer $t_0 \geq 1$ and real number $u > 0$,